vipul2802/o365hq.com/content/blog/Microsoft Teams is the fastest-growing business app in Microsoft history.md

-Microsoft 365 Business was purpose-built for small and medium-sized businesses of under 300 users that need a solution that provides their employees with the best-in-class productivity and collaboration capabilities of Office 365, plus device management and security solutions to safeguard business data and assets across devices.
+Microsoft 365 Business was purpose-built for small and medium-sized businesses of under 300 users that need a solution that provides their employees with the best-in-class productivity and collaboration capabilities of Microsoft 365, plus device management and security solutions to safeguard business data and assets across devices.

 #### Get more done